pixlcore/blog/net-proc-watch.md

 Then one day I stumbled upon something called [eBPF](https://ebpf.io/), which has the headline:

-> Dynamically program the kernel for efficient networking, observability, tracing, and security
+> Dynamically program the kernel for efficient networking, observability, tracing, and security.

 Okay, *this* is interesting!  eBPF allows you to run sandboxed programs inside the kernel itself (🤯).
 Meaning, it can be used to safely and efficiently extend the capabilities of the kernel without requiring a change in the kernel source code or loading kernel modules.